 Indicate your choice of book about day and night.

-Discuss the author and illustrator.
+Discuss the roles of the author and illustrator.
 Picture-walk through the book as children describe the illustrations.
+Encourage the use of previously learned vocabulary such as earth, day, night, planet, sun, and globe.
 Read the book pausing to briefly introduce new vocabulary as it is encountered.
 Encourage children to ask questions.